 This course is designed to provide the fundamental knowledge to understand the concepts of biochemistry processes that control the functioning and homeostasis of cells and body in physiological and pathophysiological conditions.

-CELL BIOCHEMISTRY: ABC Transporters Structure Mechanism of action Role in cell physiology Role in drug resistance
+ABC TRANSPORTERS Structure Mechanism of action Role in cell physiology Role in drug resistance

 MEMBRANE LIPIDS: ARCHITECTURE, DYNAMICS AND BIOLOGICAL FUNCTIONS In/out asymmetry and lateral asymmetry in pathophysiological processes Aminophospholipids in membrane fusion, cytokinesis clotting, phagocytosis and apoptosis Phosphosinositides: compartimentalization, vesicular traffic and cell signaling (Glyco)sphingolipids: Lipid Microdomains, signaling platforms, cell-cell communication